yct37785/One-For-All/README.md

 > Note: The Android package name must be unique across apps.

 ## 5. App code
-Application code lives under:
+App code lives under:
 ```
 apps/MyNewApp/src/
 ```

-`App.tsx` is the entry point for the app.
+`App.tsx` is the entry point.

 You can now modify the copied DevApp code as needed, replacing screens, logic, and assets to match your new app.

 ## 6. Build scripts
-For Android development, helper scripts are provided to simplify building and running the app:
+Each app includes helper scripts:

 ### Run without rebuilding native code
 ```
 run-android-dev.bat
 ```

-Use this for normal development when native dependencies and configuration have not changed.
+Use this for normal development when native dependencies and config have not changed.

 ### Rebuild native code and run
 ```